hakanensari/vacuum/README.md

 API Usage
 ---------

-I have a growing cottage industry of gems we use to manage our consumption of the Amazon API.
+We have a home-grown collection that helps us manage our (relatively heavy) use of the Amazon API.

 * [Multiplex](http://github.com/papercavalier/multiplex) binds a request
   to a specified local IP.